SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

       builder.genStagedPipeline()
     }

-SignalKey
+Payload
 ============

-SignalKey objects are used to refer to data which can go through the pipeline.
-Technicaly speaking, SignalKey is a HardType which has a name and is used as a "key" to retrieve the signals in a certain pipeline stage.
+Payload objects are used to refer to data which can go through the pipeline.
+Technicaly speaking, Payload is a HardType which has a name and is used as a "key" to retrieve the signals in a certain pipeline stage.

 .. code-block:: scala

-    val PC = SignalKey(UInt(32 bits))
+    val PC = Payload(UInt(32 bits))
-    val PC_PLUS_4 = SignalKey(UInt(32 bits))
+    val PC_PLUS_4 = Payload(UInt(32 bits))

     val n0, n1 = Node()
-    val s01 = StageConnector(n0, n1)
+    val s01 = StageLink(n0, n1)

     n0(PC) := 0x42
     n1(PC_PLUS_4) := n1(PC) + 4

-Note that I got used to name the SignalKey instances using uppercase.
+Note that I got used to name the Payload instances using uppercase.
 This is to make it very explicit that the thing isn't a hardware signal, but are more like a "key/type" to access things.

 Node
 ============

-Node mostly hosts the valid/ready arbitration signals, and the hardware signals required for all the SignalKey values going through it.
+Node mostly hosts the valid/ready arbitration signals, and the hardware signals required for all the Payload values going through it.

 You can access its arbitration via :